 Faculty Speaker Program

-The speakers program is intended to provide intellectual stimulation, reflect the ongoing excellence of the Wellesley faculty, describe new programs at the College, and offer a means for alumnae to connect with each other and the College.
-Some club events include high school students and/or guidance counselors, and serve as a student recruitment tool.
+The Faculty Speaker Program is intended to provide intellectual stimulation, reflect the ongoing excellence of the Wellesley faculty, and offer a means for alumnae to connect with each other and to the College.
+Each year, members of the faculty visit approximately 30-35 alumnae clubs around the country, and occasionally, around the world.

-View the list of faculty speakers and topics.
+View the list of faculty speakers and their topics here.

 To Request a Speaker

 For the 2020-21 academic year, the Faculty Speaker program will be entirely virtual.